cloudmesh-community/book/chapters/msg/graphql.md

 available.
 For this chapter we will use [GraphiQL](https://github.com/skevy/graphiql-app).
 Its usage is discussed later in this chapter.

+:o: I think you want to discuss this earlier .... and move that section elsewhere

 A variable is defined as a json object and this is how it looks like